x86-arch/op/router/s905x3_phicomm-n1/README.md

 This OpenWrt firmware on the `Github Actions` to packaging was using ***`Flippy's`*** [Amlogic S9xxx Kernel for OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt), and the [Installation and Updaue scripts](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/install-program), etc. Special thanks The maker Flippy.
 A good life online starts with you.

+Welcome to use `forks` for personalized OpenWrt firmware configuration.
+If you like it, Please click the `stars`.

 ## Firmware instructions

 - `n1-v*-openwrt_*.img`: For Phicomm-N1.